Effective Framework for Stateful Identity

 Core Identity

 Immutable foundation.
-Name, role, values, voice.
+Name, role, personality, origin.
 Loaded every session.
 Cannot be overwritten.
+This is who the agent is.

 L2